nkiraly/ScoutBeam/README.md

 # ScoutBeam

-ScoutBeam is an Arduino Server Controller and Computer Vision Processing project to control a camera on a servo to point a flashlight at the designated tracking object.
+ScoutBeam is an Arduino Servo Controller and Computer Vision Processing project to control a camera on a servo to point a flashlight at the designated tracking object.

 ## Hardware